idelfonsog2/idelfonsog2.github.io/README.md

 ### Part II: CI/CD

+- Edit the `Dockerfile` to use `FROM swift:5.5.2-amazonlinux2`

-- The provided script assumes it's running from your M1 Pro Mac.
-Just set the passing arguments for the commands withing the script:
+- Edit the provided script from the [repo](https://github.com/swift-server/swift-aws-lambda-runtime/blob/main/Examples/Deployment/scripts/deploy.sh) to the one below, the original it assumes it's running from your Intel Mac.
+Just set the passing arguments for the commands within the script:

 ```bash
 ...